OnTheGoSystems/buddypress-multilingual/readme.txt

 Contributors: icanlocalize, jozik
 Donate link: http://wpml.org/documentation/related-projects/buddypress-multilingual/
-Tags: i18n, translation, localization, language, multilingual, WPML, BuddyPress Requires at least: 3.0
+Tags: i18n, translation, localization, language, multilingual, WPML, BuddyPress Requires at least: 3.9
 Tested up to: 4.7
-Stable tag: 1.5.5
+Stable tag: 1.5.4
+License: GPLv2

 BuddyPress Multilingual allows BuddyPress sites to run fully multilingual using the WPML plugin.

 == Description ==

-The plugin allows building multilingual BuddyPress sites.
+The plugin allows building multilingual [BuddyPress](https://wordpress.org/plugins/buddypress/) sites with [WPML](http://wpml.org/).
 It works with single-site or multi-site BuddyPress installations.
 Both the main site and child blogs can run multilingual.

 Guest blogs can choose their language and create multilingual contents.
 Additionally, each guest can choose the admin language individually .

-This plugin requires [WPML](http://wpml.org/).
-It uses WPML's language API and hooks to BuddyPress to make it multilingual.

 Requirements:

-* WPML 3.0.x or higher.
+* WPML 3.6.x or higher.
 You must enable 'languages per directories' or 'languages per domain'.
 * Supports BuddyPress versions up to 2.x

 = Features =

- * Enables multilingual BuddyPress components
+* Adds language switching to all BuddyPress pages (Activity, Groups, Profile and Register page)
- * Filters all links to maintain right language selection
+* Allows to select the language when viewing user profiles
+* Keeps the language consistent when clicking on different links (by adding the language to links)
- * Allows translation of profile fields
+* Allows to translate email notifications
+* Keeps the entire BuddyPress workflow in the current language (create group, change avatars etc.)

 = Need Support? =